-To learn more about this year’s PNE Drive Thru Experience, check out our article about the PNE in 2020 or visit the attraction’s official website at pne.ca.
+To learn more about the PNE in general, check out our article about the PNE or visit the attraction’s official website at pne.ca.
 To learn about this year’s food vendors, and what they have looked like in previous years, see below.

 The Pacific National Exhibition at the end of the summer wouldn’t be the PNE Fair without its food vendors.
-Although there are fewer vendors participating in 2020, there is still a great selection.
 Normally there are over 70 food stalls on site.
-This year there are a dozen (but including several of the very best)!
+Although there were fewer vendors participating in 2020 and in 2021, there was still a great selection of popular foods.

-Some of the Fair’s traditional favourites you can expect to see this year include the Corn Dog King, Foot Long Hot Dogs, the Mini Donut Factory, Hunky Bills Perogies, Unroutine Poutine, Twisted Potato and Steve O’s Fried Desserts, plus about four or so more.
+Some of the Fair’s traditional favourites you can expect to see this year include the Corn Dog King, Foot Long Hot Dogs, the Little Donut Bakery, Hunky Bills Perogies, Twisted Potato and Steve O’s Fried Desserts.
+There are also lots of other food trucks to check out, such as Acai Dude, Saltspring Noodle Bar, Plant Butcher, Reel Mac & Cheese, Roasted Revolution, the Taco Tigre and many more.

 We also got to try some delicious noodles from Salt Spring Noodle Bar, a gourmet hot dog from Foot Long Hot Dogs, a deep-fried Kit Kat, and a donut chicken burger from Steve O’s.
 There was also poutine, twisted potatoes, mini donuts, and pineapple whip ice cream from Summerland Soft Serve.